agile-ts/documentation/docs/packages/core/Introduction.md

 ```

 ### 👨‍👧‍👦 [Collection](./features/collection/Introduction.md)
-A Collection is a set of Information that we need to remember at a later point in time.
+A Collection is a reactive _set_ of Information that we need to remember at a later point in time.
 It is designed for arrays of data objects following the same pattern.
 ```ts
 const MY_COLLECTION = App.createCollection();